PhilterKapi/PhilterKapi/README.md

 - 👋 Hi, I’m @PhilterKapi
 - 👀 I’m interested in ALL THINGS ELETRONICS!
-- 🌱 I’m currently learning PYTHON!
+- 🌱 I’m currently learning REACT!
-- 💞️ I’m looking to collaborate on PYTHON APPS
+- 💞️ I’m looking to collaborate on REACT APPS
 - 📫 How to reach me?
 E-mail; glanson93@gmail.com

 <!---